Overview

 To look at and fix the entries that’s causing the problem, you’ll need to do the following:

-- Go to the Chart of Accounts and bring up the G/L Entries for the Invenventory G/L Account
+- Go to the Chart of Accounts and bring up the General Ledger Entries for the Inventory G/L Account.

-The INVTPCOST is basically the special source code that is used to mark the transactions that originated from the inventory sub ledger.
-If you have transactions that does not go through the inventory sub ledger, you’re inventory figure will be off.
+The INVTPCOST source code is a special identifier used to mark transactions that originated from the inventory subledger.
+If you have transactions that bypass the inventory subledger, your inventory figures in the general ledger will be incorrect.

 Running the Wrong Reports

-The better report to run is the Inventory to G/L Reconcile.
-This gives you a breakdown of what items are received/shipped not invoiced and include it with your on hand valuation.
+The better report to run is the Inventory to G/L Reconcile (not to be confused with the Inventory – G/L Reconciliation matrix page).
+This report gives you a breakdown of what items are received/shipped not invoiced and includes it with your inventory on hand valuation.

-In addition, you will need to run the Inventory Valuation – WIP report so it can match what’s in WIP to G/L.
+If you use manufacturing features such as production orders, you will also need to run the Inventory Valuation – WIP report so it can match what’s in WIP (or consumed) to the General Ledger.

 Solution